AvaloniaCommunity/MessageBox.Avalonia/README.md

         var result = await box.ShowAsync();
 ```
-You have a lot of options how to show your messagebox
+You have a lot of options how to show your messagebox:

 `ShowAsync` -   Show messagebox depending on the type of application
       If application is SingleViewApplicationLifetime (Mobile or Browses) then show messagebox as popup
       If application is ClassicDesktopStyleApplicationLifetime (Desktop) then show messagebox as window